-General expenditure incurred, such as bank charges and audit fees, will be allowable as a deduction to the extent that it meets the requirements for deductibility under the Act.
-For example, expenditure of a capital nature will not qualify for deduction under section 11(a).
+General expenditure incurred, such as bank charges and audit fees, will be allowable as a deduction to the extent that it meets the requirements for deductibility under the Act, for example, it is not of a capital nature.

 The use of a fixed percentage of the general expenditure for the purpose of allocating it to a particular source of income is not acceptable.
 General expenditure must be allocated to the various sources of income on a logical, fair and reasonable basis.
 For example, depending on the facts, it may be acceptable to allocate the general expenses pro rata by applying the ratio that a particular source of receipts and accruals bears to the total receipts and accruals derived by the entity.